Mike-pw/playlist-mashup/README.md

-# playlist-mashup
-Web-App to combine Spotify playlists
+# Web-App to combine Spotify playlists

 Web app that combines Spotify playlists from multiple users, creating a new playlist with equal parts from each input playlist.